kuntalkumarpal/Software-Security/README.md

      }`

+Here you can store the address of EGG to the 11th index and execute the shellcode when main returns

+2) Address of Shellcode is prepended with NOP and appended with fillers and then with address of the NOPs so that it goes back to the shellcode
+`msg = "\x90"*100 + shellcode + "A"*65416 + "\xb8\xd6\xfd\xff"`

-Here you can store the address of EGG to the 11th index and execute the shellcode when main returns FACT : Environment variables are present in the same stack area as the binary if one can create generate a shell with an EGG and in that shell run the binary
+FACT : Environment variables are present in the same stack area as the binary if one can create generate a shell with an EGG and in that shell run the binary
+* Shellcodes are readily available [here](http://shell-storm.org/) but they depends on the system.

 - TOCTOU (Time to Check Time to Use) Attack
 `//piece of code where access permission of file is checked
 //Some amount of time in between access granted and file read
 //piece of code where file is read `
 If, in this time between file access granted and actually read, a symlink is created for the file sensitive information like /etc/passwd or /etc/shadow then it can be read.
 Again it can be used to invoke shell if code for file execution is present instead of reading
-FACT : The system does not check whether it is file or symlink
+Implementation : Run the binary in background using & and in foreground create a symlink of same name to a malicious file FACT : The system does not check whether it is file or symlink

+-

+ * Compilations
+ `gcc -Wall -O0 -g -fno-omit-frame-pointer -Wno-deprecated-declarations -D_FORTIFY_SOURCE=0 -fno-pie -Wno-format -Wno-format-security -z norelro -z execstack -fno-stack-protector -m32 -mpreferred-stack-boundary=2 -o eggcodefish eggcodefish.c`

+* How to keep argc = 0
+* How to keep argc = 0 but pass argv ?
+* Tips to find which part of string is being taken as EIP.
+Pass a string like "AAAABBBBCCCCDDDD...." and use gdb-peda to see what is the EIP value when there is segmentation fault.
+Then replace the EGG variable addresss in place of that part of string.

 ## WEB EXPLOITATION